 Primary care is probably one of the better specialties in medicine to go online.
 Sure, you can’t do a physical exam on your patients, but 90% of Primary Care manages chronic diseases – even though many of us wish it was more focused on prevention.

-In this article on marketing your virtual practice, I’ll focus on finding patients, where to advertise, and publicizing your practice.
+In this article on marketing your virtual practice, I’ll focus on finding patients, where to advertise, and using content marketing to spread the word about your practice.

 Marketing a Primary Care Telemedicine Practice